xmtp/cli-starter/README.md

 ### Tools we will be using

-- xmtp-js
+- [xmtp-js](https://github.com/xmtp/xmtp-js) for interacting with the XMTP network
-- yargs
+- [yargs](https://www.npmjs.com/package/yargs) for command line parsing
-- ink
+- [ink](https://www.npmjs.com/package/ink) for rendering the CLI using React components

 ## Challenges